efu98/efu98/README.md

 ### About Me

-🔭 Currently a telecommunication engineering student at INSA Lyon and web dev at EnVi Media
+🔭 I'm currently a telecommunication engineering student at INSA Lyon and web dev at EnVi Media
-🌱 Learning C++
+🌱 I'm learning C++
-💗 Passionate with problem solving
+💗 I am Passionate with problem solving
-👐 Would love to collaborate on fun and innovative projects
+👐 I would love to collaborate on fun and innovative projects
-📋 Take a look at my resume
+📋 Looking for an internship.
+Take a look at my resume

 🌍 Fun-Fact: Koalas have fingerprints

 ### Technologies